30 Helpful Tips To Ease Blending Family Issues

 8. Take some pressure off children by having the "What do I call my stepparent?" conversation as soon as the marriage is imminent.
 Help them come up with something comfortable for everyone.

 9. Parents need support, too, when blended family issues get tough.
-Both parents should have good listeners and cry, talk, and laugh about how difficult it is to blend families.
+Both parents should be good listeners and cry, talk, and laugh about how difficult it is to blend families.

 10. Find some family activities that everyone enjoys and start making new memories.